superpoweredSDK/Low-Latency-Android-iOS-Linux-Windows-tvOS-macOS-Interactive-Audio-Platform/README.md

 # Superpowered Technologies

-Superpowered Inc develops the following mobile audio infrastructure:
+Superpowered Inc develops the following interactive audio infrastructure:

 ### 1. Superpowered Audio SDK for Android, iOS, macOS, tvOS, Linux and Windows.

-A fully-featured audio platform with players, decoders, audio filters, effects and lower-level functions like FFT or mixing.
+A fully-featured interactive audio platform with audio players, decoders, audio filters, effects and lower-level functions like FFTs and mixing.

 For the most recent and up-to-date feature list, see: http://superpowered.com/#comptable